-Navit Ariel and Gary Wilson of EVOL.V.LOVE chose to trek to Gokyo Ri instead – the “other Everest” for trekkers.
+Navit Ariel and Gary Wilson of EVOL.V.LOVE chose to do a Gokyo Ri trek instead – the “other Everest” for trekkers.
 Reading their short story and seeing their photos took our breath away.
 (Though we likely weren’t as breathless as they were on their amazing trek!)

 If you’ve ever wanted to go trekking in Nepal – or simply admire those who do – you’ll be spellbound by this…

-Navit and Gary’s story of climbing Gokyo Ri
+Navit and Gary’s story of their Gokyo Ri trek

 “It’s not every day you get to experience a 360-degree view from the ceiling of the world.